libdo96/Prism-AI-Assistant/README.md

    - Type your questions in the text field and click Send
    - Toggle the webcam for image-based interactions
    - Select your preferred voice from the dropdown menu
-   - Click "Start Voice Input" to use speech recognition (toggle "Continuous Listening" for hands-free operation)
+   - Click "Start Voice Input" to use speech recognition (toggle "Continuous Listening" for hands-free operation
-   - Use the "Interrupt" button to stop Prism's speech at any time

 ## Advanced Features